Lethaline/UnitTest_PushSwap/README.md

 ./UnitTest.sh -small -medium -big -> Launch small, medium and big test

+If the 42 norminette is installed, you can use this :
+./UnitTest.sh -norm -> Check the norm

 ./UnitTest.sh -make -> Launch every commands in your makefile to check if all works correctly